Finding Nemo Submarine Voyage: History

-Eventually, the special effects team at Walt Disney Imagineering developed new projection technology, and around the same time the Pixar animated film Finding Nemo was in development, which had potential for a Submarine Voyage re-theme.
-Matt Ouimet became the president of Disneyland Resort in 2003, and in 2004 there was new activity in the Submarine lagoon.
-One of the original eight submarines in the fleet was moored at the old Submarine Voyage dock for inspection by Imagineering.
-Rumors quickly spread over the Internet that an attraction based on Finding Nemo would replace Submarine Voyage.
-The submarines were tested to see if new animated show scenes could be visible from their portholes.
+The special effects team at Walt Disney Imagineering eventually developed new projection technology; and around the same time, the Pixar film Finding Nemo was in development, which had potential for a Submarine Voyage re-theme.
+Matt Ouimet became president of Disneyland Resort in 2003, and in 2004 there was new activity in the Submarine lagoon.
+One of the original eight subs was moored at the old Submarine Voyage dock for inspection by Imagineering.
+Rumors spread over the Internet that an attraction based on Finding Nemo would replace Submarine Voyage.
+The subs were tested to see if new animated show scenes could be visible from their portholes.
 A mock-up of the new technology was created and a presentation was staged for Ouimet.
 In spite of the enormous price tag, Ouimet was impressed and the Finding Nemo theme for the Submarine Voyage was green-lighted.
-It was the first major themepark project for Bob Iger, who became CEO of The Walt Disney Company in 2005, and the first major project for John Lasseter (executive producer of Finding Nemo, and then-chief creative officer of Pixar and Disney Animation) in his role as Principal Creative Advisor for Imagineering.
+It was the first major theme park project for Bob Iger, who became CEO of the Walt Disney Company in 2005, and the first major project for John Lasseter (executive producer of Finding Nemo, and then-chief creative officer of Pixar and Disney Animation) in his role as Principal Creative Advisor for Imagineering.

-On July 15, 2005, two days before the 50th Anniversary of Disneyland, the Finding Nemo Submarine Voyage was officially announced at the new Turtle Talk with Crush attraction at Disney California Adventure by then-Walt Disney Parks and Resorts President Jay Rasulo.
+On July 15, 2005, two days before the 50th Anniversary of Disneyland, the Finding Nemo Submarine Voyage was officially announced at the new Turtle Talk with Crush attraction at Disney California Adventure by then-Disney Experiences President Jay Rasulo.

-For the attraction, the Imagineers used more than 30 tons of recycled crushed glass to "paint" the coral and rockwork in the lagoon.
-Imagineers also created more than 40 colors for the lagoon area, such as Yamber (a cross between yam and amber), Mango Mud, Toast, Blue Feint (barely blue), Aqua Jazz, Swamp (dark green/amber), Danger Red, Burning Coal, Split Pea, Earth, Phantom and Peritwinkle.
+For the attraction, the Imagineers used more than 30 tons of recycled crushed glass to "paint" the lagoon's coral and rockwork.
+They also created more than 40 colors for the lagoon area, such as Yamber (a cross between yam and amber), Mango Mud, Toast, Blue Feint (barely blue), Aqua Jazz, Swamp (dark green/amber), Danger Red, Burning Coal, Split Pea, Earth, Phantom and Peritwinkle.
 The submarines were also converted from diesel fuel to electric power.

 In 2008, Finding Nemo Submarine Voyage received an award for outstanding achievement from the Themed Entertainment Association.

 On January 6, 2014, the attraction closed and the lagoon drained for extended refurbishment to make improvements to the rockwork and coral.
 It reopened on September 27, 2014.

-Although Disneyland opened on April 30, 2021 from its closure due to the COVID-19 pandemic, the attraction remained temporarily closed.
+Although Disneyland reopened on April 30, 2021 from its closure due to the COVID-19 pandemic, the attraction remained temporarily closed.
 It reopened on July 25, 2022.
 During its closure, the lagoon was drained and the attraction was refurbished with fresh paint, new coral, kelp, and seaweed, and received enhanced special effects and lighting.
-In addition, a figure of Hank from the Finding Nemo sequel Finding Dory (2016) was placed on top of a rock in the lagoon.
+A figure of Hank from the Finding Nemo sequel Finding Dory (2016) was also placed atop a rock in the lagoon.